Falcon Acceleration for Computer Vision Applications

 Retail & Entertainment

-Parallelized algorithms on FPGA acceleration platforms such as DNNs can result in up to X runtime improvement.
+Parallelized algorithms on FPGA acceleration platforms such as DNNs can result in orders of magnitude faster run-time.

 Leverage Existing Codebase